DevToys-app/Documentation/articles/extension-development/guidelines/UX/support-smart-detection.md

 ## Overview

-DevToys comes up with a feature called Smart Detection.
-It reads the content of the user clipboard and try to find what are the best tools that fits the data.
-For example, if the clipboard's text is a JSON, DevToys will try to suggest all the tools that takes a JSON as an input, such as the JSON Formatter.
+DevToys introduces a feature known as Smart Detection.
+This feature analyzes the content of the user’s clipboard and identifies the most suitable tools for the data.
+For instance, if the clipboard contains JSON text, DevToys will suggest all tools that accept JSON as input, such as the JSON Formatter.

-Suggested tools gets higlighted in the navigation bar with a light bulb icon.
+Suggested tools are highlighted in the navigation bar with a light bulb icon.
 ![DevToys - Navigation Bar - Smart Detection](assets/smart-detection.png)

-Clicking on a suggested tool will paste automatically the content of the clipboard to the tool, so it can use it as an input.
+Selecting a suggested tool will automatically paste the clipboard content into the tool for use as input.
 ![DevToys - JSON Formatter - Smart Detected input](assets/smart-detection-2.png)

-Finally, some tools will also have an embedded light bulb next to a read-only text box that allows the user to transfer the output of a tool to another one.
-This allows user to do some chained operation, such as formatting a JSON, then converting it to a Base64 text, then encoding it as a QR Code.
+Additionally, some tools have an embedded light bulb icon next to a read-only text box.
+This allows the user to transfer the output of one tool to another, enabling chained operations.
+For example, formatting a JSON, converting it to Base64 text, and then encoding it as a QR Code.
 ![DevToys - Transfer data using Smart Detection](assets/smart-detection-3.png)

 ## Settings